jzybert/chess-ui/README.md

-# UI for Chess
+# User Interface for Chess

-This is a work-in-progress chess UI written in React-Redux JavaScript.
+This project contains a Node.js front-end which allows for the movement of a normal set-up of a chess game.